JiamingHao/Internship/README.md

 			(if corresponding command line arguments are not provided, it will use defaults)

  			[numOfPairs]: represents the number of OD pairs you want to generate in each
-			output file eg. "python2 ODGenerator.py -n 100" will make the script 100 pairs of OD in each output file using different strategies. default num of pairs: 50
+			output file eg. "python2 ODGenerator.py -n 100" will make the script produce 100 pairs of OD in each output file using different strategies. default num of pairs: 50

 			[filePath]:represents the input file path